-C. Michael Hall is currently Professor in Marketing and Tourism in the Department of Management, Marketing & Entrepreneurship at the University of Canterbury, Christchurch, New Zealand, joining the department at the start of 2007.
-He is also currently Docent in Geography, University of Oulu, Finland; a Visiting Professor in tourism, School of Business & Economics, Linneaus University, Kalmar, Sweden and a Guest Professor in the Department of Service Management at Lund Helsingborg campus, Sweden.
-He is also a frequent visitor to the geography department, Umeå University also in Sweden.
-Prior positions in Australia, New Zealand and elsewhere include Professor in Tourism at the University of Otago where he was also head of department for six years; Professor of Tourism and Service Management at Victoria University of Wellington; Visiting Professor at Sheffield Hallam University, UK and Centre for Tourism Studies, University of Eastern Finland; and Honorary Professor in the Department of Marketing, Stirling University, Scotland.
-His doctorate is in geography from the University of Western Australia, from which he also received an honours degree in politics.
-His masters is from the Faculty of Environmental Studies at the University of Waterloo, Canada, in geography/resource management.
-He has honorary doctorates from the Universities of Umeå in Sweden (2008), Oulu in Finland (2012) and Lund University, Sweden (2016).
-According to Google Scholar analysis for the category of tourism he is currently the most cited scholar in the area and is also very highly cited in geography, regional development, sustainability and global environmental change.
+C. Michael Hall is currently a Professor in Marketing and Tourism in the Department of Management, Marketing & Entrepreneurship at the University of Canterbury, Christchurch, New Zealand, joining the department at the start of 2007.
+He is also currently a Docent in Geography, University of Oulu, Finland; a Visiting Professor in tourism, School of Business & Economics, Linneaus University, Kalmar, Sweden and a Guest Professor in the Department of Service Management at Lund Helsingborg campus, Sweden.
+His doctorate is in geography from the University of Western Australia, from which he also received an honors degree in politics.
+His master's is from the Faculty of Environmental Studies at the University of Waterloo, Canada, in geography/resource management.
+He has honorary doctorates from the Universities of Umeå in Sweden (2008), Oulu in Finland (2012), and Lund University, Sweden (2016).
+According to Google Scholar analysis for the category of tourism, he is currently the most cited scholar in the area and is also very highly cited in geography, regional development, sustainability, and global environmental change.
 In 2009 he was named the Elsevier ScienceDirect ‘For Great Thinking’, Arts, Humanities & Social Sciences category winner.
-Current research is focusing on degrowth; global environmental change; resilience; disaster response (especially in relation to earthquakes, floods, heatwaves, climate change); biodiversity loss; behavioural interventions for sustainability; social marketing; regional development; sustainable foodways; halal food and hospitality; World Heritage; tourism and public transport; active transport; servicescapes; walking; and privacy issues in tourism and hospitality.
+Current research is focusing on degrowth; global environmental change; resilience; disaster response (especially in relation to earthquakes, floods, heatwaves, climate change); biodiversity loss; behavioral interventions for sustainability; social marketing; regional development; sustainable foodways; halal food and hospitality; World Heritage; tourism and public transport; active transport; service scapes; walking; and privacy issues in tourism and hospitality.

 Prof. Dr. Noel Scott

-Noel Scott, is Adjunct Professor of Tourism Management, in the Sustainable Research Centre, University of Sunshine Coast, Queensland, Australia.
+Noel Scott, is an Adjunct Professor of Tourism Management, at the Sustainable Research Centre, University of Sunshine Coast, Queensland, Australia.
 His research interests include the study of tourism experiences, and destination management and marketing.
 He is a frequent speaker at academic and industry conferences.
 He has over 300 academic publications including 17 books.
-He has supervised 30 doctoral students to successful completion of their theses.
-He is on the Editorial Board of 10 journals, a member of the International Association of China Tourism Scholars and a Fellow of the Council for Australasian Tourism and Hospitality Education.
+He has supervised 30 doctoral students to successfully complete of their theses.
+He is on the Editorial Board of many top tourism journals, a member of the International Association of China Tourism Scholars, and a Fellow of the Council for Australasian Tourism and Hospitality Education.